AlexandraAncaGabor/huawei-health-app-final-project/README.md

 - Using Jira and Zephyr presented an initial challenge, given my lack of prior experience with these tools.
 However, as I became more familiar with them, the process proved to be relatively straightforward.
 Moving forward, I am inclined to explore these tools further in my upcoming projects, as they not only facilitated this project but also resonated positively with my workflow.

+**Note:
+- The tests were originally created at the beginning of my QA experience (2023), and some were not written in the most precise format.
+Therefore, I decided to review and rewrite the test cases.

-**Note: Testing was performed in 2023, and no regression tests have been conducted since.
-The application has undergone changes, so these tests may only be valid for the version at that time.*
+- No regression tests have been performed since, and the application has undergone changes, so these tests may only apply to the version available at that time.*

 _✨ Guided by curiosity, committed to quality._